dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 ### Day 22: Slam Shuffle ###

 Part 1 was was tedious, but I worked it out, manifesting the cards only for shuffle, keeping offset and direction as parameters of the deck.
 This saved a lot of copying.
 After hours working on the math for part 2, I gave up and went for a hint.
 Then I had to find a math library with `powmod`.
-I went with `stint` from nimble, but it wasn't until I coded it all that I learned that  negative numbers apparently aren't supported.
+I went with `stint` from nimble, but it wasn't until I coded it all that I learned that  negative numbers apparently aren't supported by `powmod`.
 I tried adjusting the inputs by offsetting by the modulus, but that did not give me the right answer.
 Back to the drawing board.
 So, I implemented a Swift solution stealing shamelessly from github, but at least I learned a little Swift and XCode.
-Maybe I'll port it back to Nim when I'm more awake.
+Translated the Swift code to Nim, using `stint` and explicit powmod called `power`.

 ### Day 23: Category Six ###